OSGeo/OSGeoLive-doc/en/quickstart/tinyows_quickstart.rst

 TinyOWS Quickstart
 ******************

-TinyOWS is a high performance, Transactional Web Feature Service (WFS-T) which is light weight and easy to deploy, using a CGI or Fast CGI interface and using PostGIS for data storage.
+TinyOWS is a high performance, Transactional Web Feature Service (WFS-T) which is light weight and easy to deploy, using a CGI or FastCGI interface and using :doc:`PostGIS <../overview/postgis_overview>` for data storage.

 This Quick Start describes how to: